Automater/FTP_Download_and_Upload_To_Remote_Server/README.md

 #### Known Issues: ####

 1)  I ran the batch (.bat) file for accessing remote web server via FTP.
-At first attempt, it was not successful because Windows Firewall will block and prompt to allow this communication as a private network.
+At first attempt, it was not successful because Windows Firewall will block and prompt if you were to allow it.

 ![Alt text](http://173.0.133.251/images/GitHub/Firewall_Blocked_Allow_Access.gif "Firewall Prompt for Permission")